TsuShiMaMiRe

-TsuShiMaMiRe (つしまみれ, TSMMR) is an all-girl Japanese rock trio.
-Their style is eclectic punk rock, mixing noisy and pop instrumental sounds with idiosyncratic, quirky, often funny or disturbing lyrics.
-They are one of the many bands to have become famous in the United States through the Austin, Texas South by Southwest music festival, and also through their performances at anime conventions, with the Suicide Girls, and at Benten Label's "Japan Girls Nite" U.S. tours.
+TsuShiMaMiRe (つしまみれ) is a Japanese all-female rock trio.
+They gained attention in the United States through the Austin, Texas South by Southwest music festival, and performances at anime conventions, with the Suicide Girls, and at Benten Label's "Japan Girls Nite" U.S. tours.

 The band's original lineup consisted of Mari Kono on lead guitar and vocals, Yayoi Tsushima on bass, and Mizue Masuda on drums.
 They originally formed the band while in college in Chiba, Japan.
 In January 2017, Mizue announced she was leaving the band to pursue other projects.
 The band now performs with their new drummer, Maiko Takagi.

 Origin of the name

-Tsushimamire is a neologism coined by the band, not a real Japanese word.
+Tsushimamire is a neologism coined by the band.
 It is a combination of Tsushima (the family name of bassist Yayoi) with "Ma" (from guitarist/vocalist Mari Kono) and "Mi" (from original drummer Mizue Masuda).
 In addition, mamire means "mixed up" in Japanese: thus the effect is that of "Tsushima (Yayoi), Mari and Mizue all mixed together."